-Sometimes tests cannot be performed in the laboratory if samples fall short of the quality, volume or other eligibility criteria.
-In these cases, the laboratory may need to reject the samples, and not carry out processing.
+Sometimes tests cannot be performed in the laboratory if samples fall short of the quality, volume or other eligibility criteria such as clear sample labelling.
+In these cases, the potential risk to the patient management is that the laboratory may need to reject the samples, and not carry out processing.

 - Incorrect sample types received:

 - Basic incorrect blood tube / other sample.

 - Samples without the appropriate preservative (e.g. acidified urine samples).

 - Samples that are received ambient, when a frozen sample is required.

 - Samples that are received unprotected from light, when they are required to be covered at the point of venepuncture.